Dhruv-Varshney55/BridgeLabz_2115000366/README.md

 - ✅ Completed Assignment 5 (Methods) on 28-01-2025
 - ✅ Completed Assignment 6 (String) on 29-01-2025
 - ✅ Completed Assignment 7 (Built-In function) on 29-01-2025
+- ✅ Completed Assignment 8 (Java class and object) on 31-01-2025